FlippingBinary/lets-encrypt-tlsa/README.md

 Read the [article](https://flippingbinary.com/2018/02/26/lets-encrypt-with-tlsa-dane/) about this script on the [Flipping Binary website](https://flippingbinary.com).

+## Contributors wanted

+I've noticed an uptick in interest recently, but my time is devoted to other projects at the moment.
+If you make improvements that you want to share, please submit a pull request.
+I will probably approve it as long as it doesn't break anything and provides some sort of improvement.

 ## Installation

 Modify these steps and the scripts as necessary for your distribution.
 The steps have been tested only on Ubuntu 16.04 servers.